 It is recognised that this alternative style of doctoral thesis is not appropriate in all disciplines and that, in some subject areas, the traditional, chapter style of thesis will remain the expected format for the thesis.
 For this reason not all Faculties offer this alternative format of submission.
-In Faculties where an alternative style of doctoral thesis is not offered, any published material may be used to form a chapter of a thesis but must be rewritten and integrated within the thesis as a whole - please see the separate guidelines for the use of solely or jointly authored publications for advice.
+In Faculties where an alternative style of doctoral thesis is not offered, any published material may be used to form a chapter of a thesis but must be rewritten and integrated within the thesis as a whole - please see the separate guidelines for the use of solely or jointly authored publications for advice: http://students.leeds.ac.uk/info/103553/research_student_policies_and_procedures